 The workshop may bring us into close proximity with wild and/or free-roaming animals whom are unpredictable.
 Participants must be prepared to practice patience, generosity and respect towards them, and be fully prepared to set aside assumptions of what connection is in order to discover what is naturally already there in the sharing of landscapes.

-The workshop is subject to circumstances such as weather and wildlife – and therefore participants’ generosity, adaptability and a sense of humour are necessary and welcomed.
+The workshop is subject to circumstances such as weather and wildlife – and therefore participants’ generosity, adaptability and sense of humour are necessary and welcomed.

 Food: In some residential workshops, the whole group shares a kitchen, in which case food is bought ahead of time, therefore it’s important for participants to communicate any food allergies or health conditions that affect dietary requirements ahead of time.
 Common food will be plant-based as one of the aims of the workshop is to question our relationship to other animals, so despite our individual choices around consumption of animal products, the common food budget will be spent on vegan foods.
-In shorter, non-residential workshops, participants are invited to bring a plant-based packed lunch.
-If you would like to read more about this choice, click here.
-Please bring your own extra snacks/ protein bars/ other special foods for personal use with you.

 Travel is self-organised, although we will do our best to send travel recommendations as early as possible.
 Please note that due to transportation limitations in some locations, participants may be asked to arrive at pick-up points at certain times to facilitate convenient and economical car transport to arrive at the accommodation or home base.
 Any participants arriving in their own car and are willing to help with transport, please let us know.

 What to expect:

 It requires stamina, openness, self reliance and a keenness for noticing and not assuming